mantidproject/mantid/docs/source/training/workspaces_algorithms_interfaces/Workspaces.rst

 Saving Workspaces
 -----------------

+The recommended way is to save as a Mantid NeXus file, as this will preserve extra information such as the instrument and workspaces history.

-Right click on workspace and `SaveNexus`
+To do this right click on workspace and :code:`SaveNexus`.

 Via executing algorithms:

-- SaveNexusProcessed (SaveNexus)
+- :ref:`SaveNexusProcessed <algm-SaveNexusProcessed>` (SaveNexus)
+- :ref:`SaveAscii <algm-SaveAscii>`
-- SaveAscii
+- :ref:`SaveILLCosmosAscii <algm-SaveILLCosmosAscii>`
-- SaveILLCosmosAscii
+- ...

 From the main MantidPlot menu, select File->Save->Nexus